-- Make environmental performance records available to community members without being asked, especially regarding pollution matters that are important to some communities.
+- Make environmental performance records available to the community without being asked, especially regarding pollution matters that are important to the community.

-- Keep the conversation going even after the permit has been issued; maintaining a collaborative relationship with some communites can pay benefits at unexpected times.
+- Keep the conversation going even after the permit has been issued; maintaining a collaborative relationship with the community can pay benefits at unexpected times.

-EPA recognizes that a permit applicant would need to invest time, energy and money in order to reach out to the neighboring communities.
+EPA recognizes that a permit applicant would need to invest time, energy and money in order to reach out to the neighboring community.
 For some permit applicants, “business as usual” might appear to be the path of least resistance.
-But EPA has learned from conversations with permittees that permit applicants that engage in effective outreach with neighboring communities can realize a meaningful return on that investment.
+But EPA has learned from conversations with permittees that permit applicants that engage in effective outreach with fence-line communities can realize a meaningful return on that investment.
 The list below reflects these conversations.
-To further illustrate these ideas, we present text (in italics) from corporate mission statements, lists of corporate values, and annual reports linking overarching business principles to benefits from effective community outreach and engagement.
+To further illustrate these ideas, we present text (in italics) from corporate mission statements, lists of corporate values, and annual reports linking these benefits from effective community outreach and engagement to overarching business principles.

-3. Engaging with a community is an effective cost-containment strategy.
-Permit applicants that foster meaningful community outreach incur “costs” in terms of time, resources energy, and money.
-But a permit applicant that bypasses outreach incurs costs as well, especially when these choices lead to misunderstandings with community members.
+3. Engaging with the community is an effective cost-containment strategy.
+Permit applicants that foster meaningful community outreach experience “costs” in terms of time, resources energy, and money.
+But a permit applicant that bypasses outreach incurs costs as well, especially when these choices lead to misunderstandings in the community.
 Even if the permit is granted, at what cost?
 Certainly, the permit applicant incurs the cost of delay, negative publicity among peers and investors, and community distrust (even apart from attorneys' fees associated with litigation).
 Each of these costs has a monetary value and each is potentially avoidable with an upfront investment.
 Good business sense often dictates a small investment early in order to avert larger costs later.
 Corporate leaders tell us that meaningful community outreach is no different.
 Successful companies engage in long-term planning to achieve strategic goals.
 Working with the community during project development and implementation is just part of the process.

 5. A permit applicant that engages meaningfully with a community is more likely to be considered a good neighbor.
 A permit applicant is more likely to be seen as a good neighbor by a community when it makes efforts to engage and build a relationship with the community.
-Having treated community members as good neighbors, the permit applicant is more likely to be treated as a good neighbor by community members in return.
+Having treated the community as a good neighbor, the permit applicant is more likely to be treated as a good neighbor in return by the community.
 A community that understands the actual impacts a facility has on the neighborhood and trusts the facility to behave responsibly may also be less likely to hold the facility responsible for other facilities' pollution.
 We are committed to improving our environmental performance: we track our progress and report our results to the public.

 6. Investors prefer good corporate citizens.
 Even if a permit applicant survives a dispute with a community over a new project and obtains the necessary environmental permits, investors may well inquire whether that costly battle could have been avoided.
 Indeed, some investors might even wonder whether the permit applicant's inadequate response to the neighboring community's concerns signals a lack of corporate responsibility, values-based leadership, or long-term strategic thinking that is important in other areas of the business.
 Leaders in this area say: It is more important than ever that we continually earn investor confidence.
 We will do this by remaining a leader in good corporate governance and providing clear, consistent, and truthful communication about our performance.

-The promising practices are a starting point intended to promote partnerships between communities and permit applicants.
-EPA believes that a permit applicant that follows the promising practices will take an important step on the path to building a fruitful and cooperative relationship with community members on environmental issues.
+The best practices are a starting point intended to initiate partnerships between communities and permit applicants.
+EPA believes that a permit applicant that follows the best practices will take an important step on the path to building a fruitful and cooperative relationship with the community on environmental issues.
 EPA also believes that a permit applicant's efforts to meaningfully engage an overburdened community are an important way to promote environmental justice.
-EPA agrees with the message that many stakeholders send: Collaborations between permit applicants and the surrounding neighborhoods achieve greater environmental protections, more profitable operations, and more sustainable communities.
+EPA agrees with the message that many stakeholders send: collaborations between permit applicants and the surrounding neighborhoods achieve greater environmental protections, more profitable operations, and more sustainable communities.